 The Master of Arts in Teaching (M.A.T.) degree provides initial teacher preparation at the master's degree level for qualified candidates who hold a bachelor's degree from a regionally accredited institution.
 The program is designed for college graduates whose undergraduate degrees did not include professional education preparation.
 Successful completion of the M.A.T. program leads to a T-5 Georgia Certification.

 Students planning to complete the M.A.T. program for French or Spanish education are required to take two graduate level language content courses.
 Many students prefer to fulfill these requirements by completing a study abroad program.
 Contact the GC International Education Center if you would like to pursue this exciting option.
 It may also be possible to take these required courses at the GC Milledgeville campus, as the department of World Languages &Cultures offers graduate level French and Spanish when requested, usually in the early evening.
-Interested students should contact the WLC Department Chair, Dr. Peggy Elliott, email@example.com - at the beginning of their program - to coordinate courses.
+Interested students should contact the WLC Department Chair, Dr. Libby Murphy, email@example.com - at the beginning of their program - to coordinate courses.

 Department of World Languages and Cultures